Judith Heumann: Special Advisor

 In 2010, Heumann became the Special Advisor on International Disability Rights for the U.S. State Department appointed by President Barack Obama.
 She was the first person to hold this role, and served from 2010 to 2017.
 During her tenure, she tried unsuccessfully to persuade the Senate to ratify the United Nations Convention on the Rights of Persons with Disabilities, an international treaty modeled on the Americans with Disabilities Act.

 On January 20, 2017, Heumann left her post at the State Department with the arrival of a new administration.
 United States Secretary of State Rex Tillerson disestablished the Special Advisor role in 2017.
-The Biden administration It reestablished it.
+The Biden administration reestablished it.

 Ford Foundation

 From September 2017 to April 2019, Heumann was a Senior Fellow at the Ford Foundation.
 There, she worked to help advance the inclusion of disability in the foundation's work.
 She also promoted the intentional inclusion of disability in philanthropy work.
 Heumann, Katherine Salinas, and Michellie Hess co-wrote a paper, "Roadmap for Inclusion: Changing the Face of Disability in Media", that explores the lack of representation of disabled people in front of and behind the camera, as well as prominent stereotypes of disabled characters in the media, and concludes with a call to action to increase disabled representation in media.